michaelb/sniprun/README.md

 - **Add boilerplate** when it exists.
 In C, it surrounds your snip with "int main() {", "}". (disclaimer: oversimplifed)
 - **Build** (write to a script file, or compile) the code
 - **Execute** the code
-- Return stdout, or stderr
+- Return stdout, or stderr using the

 ![](ressources/visual_assets/760091.png)